Jazzar Pasha: Fortifications

-Following Napoleon's failed siege, al-Jazzar repaired the relatively thin and vertical wall around Acre, built by Zahir, and added a new, extensive wall around it.
-Al-Jazzar's fortifications included a significantly larger wall than Zahir's wall and one which was sloped and thus better placed to defend against the newer artillery of Jazzar's era.
+Following Napoleon's failed siege, al-Jazzar repaired the relatively thin and vertical wall around Acre, built by Daher, and added a new, extensive wall around it.
+Al-Jazzar's fortifications included a significantly larger wall than Daher's wall and one which was sloped and thus better placed to defend against the newer artillery of Jazzar's era.
 The fortifications also included a moat system and towers.

 In the seraglio, al-Jazzar built the diwankhanah (guest wing), a spacious area which consisted of three palaces.
 The largest palace was where al-Jazzar spent most of his time in the day and occasional evenings.
 It also had a hidden door to the harem, the second major component of the seraglio which was separated from the diwankhanah by a high wall.
 Only al-Jazzar had the keys to the door of the harem and kept them on his person at all times.

+In his older years, al-Jazzar became increasingly reclusive and paranoid.
+He reportedly retired every evening behind three massive, barred doors that he locked himself.
+To ensure absolute seclusion, food was delivered to his inner quarters via a turning cylinder or "dumbwaiter" system, meaning no one actually saw who received the dishes.